Network of the Department of Government Efficiency

 DOGE affiliates worked at the Eisenhower Executive Office Building.

 The network of the Department of Government Efficiency consists of affiliates and allies associated with the Department of Government Efficiency (DOGE) in the second presidency of Donald Trump.
-DOGE members entered or joined various federal agencies.
+DOGE personnel entered or joined various federal agencies with the stated purpose of modernizing information technology, maximizing productivity, and cutting excess regulations and spending within the federal government.
 They took control of information systems to facilitate mass layoffs.
-DOGE actions have met various responses, including lawsuits.
+DOGE actions have met with various responses, including lawsuits.

-While Elon Musk promised full transparency, the identity of DOGE personnel has not been publicly disclosed; staffers revealed by investigative journalists were young coders without government experience.
-Roughly 40 members are tied to Musk; others come from Silicon Valley, the Trump administration, and conservative law.
-In July 2025, ProPublica tracked down more than 100 DOGE members, of whom at least 23 made cuts at agencies regulating where they previously worked.
+Though the identities of DOGE personnel have not been officially disclosed, investigative journalists have reported that its staff included young programmers without government experience.
+Roughly 40 affiliates are tied to Musk; others come from Silicon Valley, the Trump administration, and the conservative legal movement.
+In July 2025, ProPublica tracked down more than 100 DOGE staffers, of whom at least 23 made staffing cuts to agencies that regulated industries in which they had previously worked.

 DOGE's structure has not been published.
-Leadership was also blurred: while Amy Gleason was named Acting Administrator and Steve Davis reportedly managed daily operations, Trump has described Musk as being "in charge", and a court has declared him de facto leader.
-Musk and his inner circle left DOGE at the end of May.
+While Amy Gleason was named acting administrator and Steve Davis reportedly managed daily operations, Trump said in February 2025 that Musk was "in charge" of it.
+In March 2025, a court declared Musk to be DOGE's de facto leader.
+Musk and his inner circle left DOGE at the end of May 2025.
+In November 2025, Office of Personnel Management Director Scott Kupor told Reuters that DOGE had ceased to exist.
+In follow-up questions, he told Time that OPM and OMB would "institutionalize" the changes made by DOGE.

 Background

-Allies
+Trump transition

-On December 6, 2024, New York Times investigative journalists named Silicon Valley billionaires who tried to influence the Trump transition team toward deregulation of AI, crypto, and space industries: Marc Andreessen, Jared Birchall, Michael Kratsios, Shaun Maguire, and other Musk allies.
-On January 12, they reported that "an unpaid group of billionaires, tech executives and some disciples of Peter Thiel, a powerful Republican donor, are preparing to take up unofficial positions in the U.S. government in the name of cost-cutting".
-Communication between them was encrypted through Signal; Baris Akis, James Fishback, and Brad Smith were introduced, along with Matt Luby, Rachel Riley, and Joanna Wischer; Vinay Hiremath was the only one to comment.
+On December 6, 2024, investigative journalists at The New York Times reported that several Silicon Valley billionaires tried to influence the Trump transition team toward deregulation of AI, crypto, and space industries.
+Those billionaires reportedly included Marc Andreessen, Jared Birchall, Michael Kratsios, and Shaun Maguire.
+On January 12, the Times reported that "an unpaid group of billionaires, tech executives and some disciples of Peter Thiel, a powerful Republican donor" were "preparing to take up unofficial positions in the U.S. government in the name of cost-cutting".
+Those individuals reportedly included Baris Akis, James Fishback, Brad Smith, Matt Luby, Rachel Riley, Joanna Wischer, and Vinay Hiremath.